kuzyn/write/lists/books.md

  Embracing Defeat - John W Dower
  Franco Bifo Berardi - After the Future
  Franz Kafka - Amerika
- Giorgio Agamben - The Open: Man and Animal
+ Frederic Jameson - Postmodernism, or, The Cultural Logic of Late Capitalism Giorgio Agamben - The Open: Man and Animal
  Giuseppe Longo - Perspectives on Organisms
  Hannah Arendt - The Life of the Mind